akshatyadav31/FinanceTracker/README.md

 ### Flowchart of the code 🤹‍♀️

-flowchart is attach to flie
+flowchart is attach to file

 ## *Author Name* 👩🏻‍💻